Development Permits

 A Development Permit is required to guide the design, form, character, and environmental impact of a project.
 Several areas within the City are designated Development Permit Areas.
 In these areas, a Development Permit must be obtained before proceeding with new development.

-Development Permit Areas apply to properties:
+Development Permit Areas apply to properties located in:

 If your proposal is within one of the areas above, please click on the applicable area(s) below for more details and to review the relevant guidelines.